WalletScrutiny/WalletScrutinyCom/_android/org.electrum.electrum.md

 +    $ ELECBUILD_COMMIT=HEAD ELECBUILD_NOCACHE=1 ./build.sh kivy all release-unsigned
 ```

-Time to update our test script and run it again:
+Time to update our {% include testScript.html %} and run it again:

 ```
 ===== Begin Results =====